Section 80D Deductions - What is Section 80D? Deductions Under Medical Insurance, Eligibility And Policies

 • Spouse

-• Dependant children
+• Dependent children

 • Parents

-Payments eligible as deduction under Section 80D
+Payments Eligible as Deduction Under Section 80D

 An individual or HUF can claim a deduction under Section 80D for the payments mentioned below:

-• A medical insurance premium paid for self, spouse, dependent children or parents in any mode other than cash.
+• Up to Rs.
+25,000 paid for self, spouse, dependent children or parents

-Deduction available under Section 80D
+Deduction Available Under Section 80D

 The deduction allowed under Section 80D is Rs 25,000 in a financial year.
-In the case of senior citizens, the deduction limit allowed is Rs 50,000.
+In the case of resident senior citizens, the deduction limit allowed is Rs 50,000.

 The table below captures the amount of deduction available to an individual taxpayer under various scenarios: